wp-plugins/quick-featured-images/README.txt

 7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==

+= 11.4.1 =
+* Revised styles for image column in small displays, since WP 4.3
+* Premium version: Added search in post title in 'Presets': set default featured image for posts with a specific search string in the title
+* Tested successfully with WordPress 4.3

 = 11.4 =
 Added spanish translation for the main texts of the plugin